JAlcocerT/JAlcocerT/content/blog/ai-t3-chat.md

 ## A T3 Chat like interface

-create a makefile with the commands to run this astro site locally

 Why not applying these to a theme: *which kind of reminds me of t3.chat*: https://t3.chat